Today we’d like to discuss patient lifts.

 When you have a loved one with physical impairment or disability, care decisions become difficult.
 You may choose to care for your loved one at home, have help brought into the home, or place the person in a long-term care facility.
 Sometimes, your friend or relative ends up in the hospital for some time.
 In any case, the highest concern is their safety.
 That concern extends to the safety of caregivers as the patient’s care depends on caregiver well-being, whether it’s you or professionally trained help.

 Patient transfer is an important part of daily care in the lives of many people.
 Caregivers often have difficulty with lifting a patient for daily life activities, including bathing, dressing, and toileting, and for patient transport.
-Patient lift transfer technology can positively alter peoples’ lives by helping provide them with freedom of mobility, allowing them to be more independent, and making lifting easier and less dangerous for both caregivers and patients.
+Patient lifts can positively alter peoples’ lives by helping provide them with freedom of mobility, allowing them to be more independent, and making lifting easier and less dangerous for both caregivers and patients.

 Let’s examine the technology more closely.

 Safe patient lifting and positioning can be accomplished with the help of mechanical lifts.
-Variations of lifts include devices that assist patients with transitioning from a seated to standing position, ‘slings’ that wrap around a patient’s body with the help of one or more caregivers to pick them up and hold them upright, and the newest breakthrough — a lift that can pick up an individual in a flat position lying down and put them in a seated position in a wheelchair.
+Variations of patient lifts include devices that assist patients with transitioning from a seated to standing position, ‘slings’ that wrap around a patient’s body with the help of one or more caregivers to pick them up and hold them upright, and the newest breakthrough — a lift that can pick up an individual in a flat position lying down and put them in a seated position in a wheelchair.

 Types of Lifts